sapphicsiren/DATA_440_Final_Project/README.md

 ## **Current Functionality**

 Currently my program is able to read, preprocess, and visualize the coordinate data for each isomer.
 I have identified the specific atoms of interest and am working on the algorithm for classification.

+To run the code:
+- Clone the repository
+- Install plotly.express if you do not have it using !pip install plotly.express
+- Open function_playground.ipynb and run blocks